 ACCOUNTS AND ANNUAL REPORT

-Click on SUMMARY ACCOUNTS to access a summary of the accounts submitted to CTBI in January 2016 (Accounting Year Jan-Dec).
-Click on ANNUAL REPORT to access an account of progress in 2016 in our Xmas letter of 2016.
+Click on SUMMARY REPORT AND ACCOUNTS to access a summary of the accounts submitted to CTBI in January 2017 (Accounting Year Jan-Dec) with a comparison to the 2016 financial year and a summary annual report of major activity.

 For a short personal profile of COLIN, DAVID and HAZEL who are the managing consultants of CTBI Christians Abroad, click here PERSONALPROFILES

 Contacting us by telephone is not the most efficient way of communicating, as we are not always at our desks.
 If you do wish to leave a message, use the telephone number provided and we will respond to you as soon as possible, normally within 48 hours.
 You may be fortunate and find one of us at our desks!

 The freephone number for all calls and messages is:

 The best way of contacting us is by e-mail;